Cassiedee/Cassiedee/README.md

 ### Hi there 👋

+I code on occasion, believe it or not.
+I'm a dedicated person to learning the workings of digital security and information security.

 <!--
 **Cassiedee/Cassiedee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.